bigskysoftware/missing/www/docs/70-layout.md

 <dfn>`.text-align:center`</dfn> center-aligns text.

 ~~An element with class <dfn>`.center`</dfn> centers a single child element using `display: grid; place-items: center`{.lang-css}.~~
-<strong class="bad color">Depreciated:</strong> Now that `align-content` works in flex, grid, and regular block containers, we recommend using the following new utility classes:
+**Deprecated:**{.bad .color} Will be removed in version 2.0.
+Now that `align-content` works in flex, grid, and regular block containers, we recommend using the following new utility classes:

 <dfn>`.align-content:center`</dfn> aligns content in the center of the alignment container.